 - a.
 The buffer zone shall include an area of fifty (50) feet, measured on a horizontal plane from the delineated edge of a wetland or the mean high water mark of a surface water, as appropriate. - b.
 Appropriate erosion control measures must be in place prior to construction, properly inspected and maintained through stabilization, and removed with appropriate disposal of silt, debris and erosion control materials. - c.
 Any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project. - d.
 Provision must be made for wildlife access corridors to promote the free migration of wildlife along the length of the Wetland Conservation District. - e.
-Construction or enlargement of septic tank or leach field shall follow New Hampshire State regulations regarding setbacks from wetland areas (50°), except in those locations where the soil type is coarse textured with rapid to very rapid permeability, as referenced in the Soil Survey for Hillsborough County, where a 125' setback shall be required from the edge of any wetland that shall be protected by the Wetland Conservation District. - f.
+Construction or enlargement of septic tank or leach field shall follow New Hampshire State regulations regarding setbacks from wetland areas (50'), except in those locations where the soil type is coarse textured with rapid to very rapid permeability, as referenced in the Soil Survey for Hillsborough County, where a 125' setback shall be required from the edge of any wetland that shall be protected by the Wetland Conservation District. - f.
 Construction involving the erection of any structure and alteration of the ground surface configuration, which requires a building permit, shall not occur within any portion of the Wetland Conservation District, without required approvals.
 The applicant must provide written documentation in compliance with Section 1102.15 to the Building Inspector, prior to the issuance of a building permit, verifying that the proposed construction is in compliance with the buffer zone requirements of this Ordinance. - g.
-There shall be no net increase in peak flow or overall volume of stormwater runoff in the Wetland Conservation District as a result of any development, in accordance with "Stormwater Management and Erosion and Sediment Control for Urban and Developing Areas in New h.
+There shall be no net increase in peak flow or overall volume of stormwater runoff in the Wetland Conservation District as a result of any development, in accordance with "Stormwater Management and Erosion and Sediment Control for Urban and Developing Areas in New Hampshire", DES, RCCD, 1992, and Chapter ENV-Ws 415 of the "NH Code of Administrative Rules.
+Calculations shall be based on 2 and 10 year storm events. - h.
 The Brookline Conservation Commission may require design construction and maintenance methods be prepared by a professional engineer (PE) and shall include restoration of the site, as nearly as possible to its original grade and condition.
 In the case of a development which involves only a single-family or a two-family dwelling unit or the carving out of a single lot designated for construction of only a single-family or two-family dwelling unit, this requirement may be waived by the BCC, with a written request by the applicant.